ouch-org/ouch/README.md

 1. Easy to use.
 2. Automatic format detection.
 3. Same syntax, various formats.
-4. Encoding and decoding streams, it's fast. <!-- We should post benchmarks in our wiki and link them here -->
+4. Encoding and decoding streams, it's fast.
 5. No runtime dependencies (for _Linux x86_64_).
 6. Listing archive contents with tree formatting (in next release!).